 While you’re figuring out how the elliptical works, deciding which dumbbells are the right weight or learning to squat with good form, it’s common to feel self-conscious.

 Although it might take time to build your confidence, know that everyone is focused on themselves and their own workout.
 No one is judging you and you’re doing great, so go at your own pace and don’t worry about what anyone else is doing!

 With clothing, think comfort

-Sure, treating yourself to some brand new activewear can provide a great boost of motivation, but going to the gym definitely doesn’t mean you need the latest outfit, or to wear what everyone else is wearing.
+Sure, treating yourself to some brand-new activewear can provide a great boost of motivation, but going to the gym definitely doesn’t mean you need a brand-new outfit or to wear what everyone else is wearing.

 You want to be able to do your workout without any outfit hassles, so pick something that feels comfortable and won’t need constant adjusting (fixing your tights after every squat is NOT a fun time).
-Whether that’s leggings, shorts, sweat pants, a singlet, baggy tee, crop top, makeup or bare face - you do you.
+Whether that’s leggings, shorts or sweatpants, a singlet, baggy tee or crop top, makeup or bare face - you do you.

 Ask an expert

 The gym staff are there to help and support you, so if it would make you feel more comfortable, don’t hesitate to speak to a staff member and ask for a tour of the facilities or for some help using the equipment you’re unfamiliar with.